Ricefrog/cse15l-lab-reports/lab-report-1-week-2.md

 <br>

 ### Setting an SSH Key
-It can be tedious to type out our password every time we interact with the server over SSH.
-By setting public/private SSH key pair on our local machine and adding our public key to the server's list of authorized keys we can avoid this.
+It can be tedious to type out your password every time we interact with the server over SSH.
+By setting a public/private SSH key pair on our local machine and adding our public key to the server's list of authorized keys we can avoid this.
 <br>
 <br>
 We can create a public/private SSH key pair on our local machine using the 'ssh-keygen' command.
 Make sure to enter nothing for the password if your goal is to be able to log in without using a password.